danielburnley/monitor-frontend/README.md

 The `docker-compose.yml` sets the Local Authority Monitoring API in the `web:` `environment:` this is defaulted to : `REACT_APP_HIF_API_URL: 'http://localhost:4567/'`

-If you are running the API elsewhere you should update the field.
+If you are running the API elsewhere you should update the field